sparkssss/AequeVox/README.md

 #### ASR Specific Files

-These files take in the transformed audio files and returns transcripts in the form of text files.
+These files take in the transformed audio files and return transcripts in the form of text files.
 For instance one generated file might be named english_GCP_N2.txt and contain text similar to the below block.

 ```